 Chiropractic care will strengthen the muscles around the area of pain.
 When it comes to back pain, chiropractors will help patients exercise muscles which attach to the spine.
 When working on healing back pain with a chiropractor, patients will notice an improved structural connection within their back.
 This therapy will stimulate the nervous system to increase range of motion, decrease back pain, and build a stronger back.

-"We get patients back to doing what they love," summarized Dr. TJ Abrams who is Thrive's chiropractor in Belmar… This is the main benefit of working with a chiropractor to cure chronic back pain.
+"We get patients back to doing what they love," summarized Dr. TJ Abrams, Thrive’s chiropractor in Belmar.
+This is the main benefit of working with a chiropractor to cure chronic back pain.

 Are you finally ready to live pain-free?